 The number of women diagnosed with cervical cancer each year is much lower than that for breast cancer.
 But even one death from this often preventable disease would be too many.
 Early detection makes a big difference.
-Locally, the Cancer Services Program of Monroe County can connect you with resources that are close to work or home, including free cervical cancer screenings.
+Locally, the Cancer Services Program of the Finger Lakes Region can connect you with resources that are close to work or home, including free cervical cancer screenings.

 Cervical cancer occurs in the lower opening of the uterus that connects the vagina (or birth canal) to the uterus (or womb).
 It usually starts with abnormal cell changes in the lining of cervix.
 Almost all cases of cervical cancer are caused by Human papillomaviruses (HPV)—HPV types 16 and 18 are responsible for about 70% of all cases.
 HPV infections are the most commonly transmitted sexual infections.
 It is estimated that more than 80% of sexually active men and women will be infected with at least one type of HPV in their lifetimes.